abdulwaheed76/practices/README.md

 ## Your work time
 1. Each day, the total estimated time of tickets done by you should be equal to the daily work time expected from you.
 The ticket estimated time is entered by project manager and is viewable in the field "Estimated time" in each ticket.

-# Project exectuion workflow

-1. **Requirement understanding**
-    1. User story - reading, understanding, initial question / answer session
-    2. Wireframes
-1. **Level 0 Estimates** (ballbark)
-    1. **WBS** on spreadsheet with time investment 2% of total project time.
-Lets say the full project exectuion and complete might be 100 hours.
-Then at this stage of estimation, we should spend about 2% (which is 2 hours).
-1. **Level 1 Estimates**
-    1. **WBS extended** (enough to start execution).
-This phase should consume 10% of total project time investment.
-        1. story understanding
-        1. wireframe understanding
-        1. discussion and initial strategy
-        1. initial db design flow diagram
-        1. Send estimates to product owner
-1. **Testing** & **Coding** - 70-88% total time -
-20% for automated testing,
-50% for coding/execution/etc and
-0-18% e2e.
-(this time can vary because it depends on project as well).
-We will do the following **for each task one by one**.
-Finish task, then do the same for the next task of the project.
-    1. extended , revised **db desigh (final)**
-    1. extended , revised **flow diagrams (detailed and final)**
-    1. **req / resp pesudo and entity models**
-    1. **api tests pseudo**
-    1. **pseudo code (PR 1)**.
-    1. Complete **api tests** (and optional unit test) and **coding**
-    1. e2e functionality part only (via cypress if informed by manager and applicable)
-    1. e2e ui/view part only (via cypress if informed by manager and applicable)

-# Task allocation between members
-## Ownership
-1. No one will do a task fully alone.
-There will be at least 3 members.
-One **pair**, one **strategic owner (sto)**.
-For example for a task or sub task, one person will may do coding, the other may do api tests.
-This can go vice versa in the next task.
-The sto is responsible to review the high level strategy of each task.
-But that does not excludes strategy responsibilty from the other two executors by any means.

 # Estimations and requirement gathering
 ## How can I improve estimate and execution